mrabelwahed/MoviesKMM/README.md

-# Journal
+# Movies
-An Android app built with Jetpack Compose and the latest android libraries.
+Application built using Kotlin MultiPlatform (KMM) for Android and IOS from shared Kotlin business logic.

 # Preview
 <p float="left">